Rockojoe2/horiseon-refactor/README.md

 ## Usage

-Horiseon's website educates users on SEO, Online Reputation Management, and Social Media Marketing.
+Horiseon's website educates users on how to run a company by managing their online website.
+SEO, Online Reputation Management, and Social Media Marketing are all important in any company's growth.

 ## Credits